What is a phishing attack and how can I avoid them?

-But what exactly is phishing?
 Phishing is a method of fraudulently gathering persona information using deceptive websites and emails.
-Often the attackers impersonate trusted entities, often a real or possibly real person, or an entity the victim might have a business relationship with.
+The attackers often impersonate trusted entities or real people they know.

 According to a recent study by Mimecast , out of the 28 million emails delivered into corporate inboxes that were analysed, close to 500,000 contained malicious URLs.
 With such statistics, corporate are getting worried about how they can avoid phishing attacks.
 We’ll look as some of the ways below.